RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 to edit the service of the packet forwarder, and add the following codes to the file.

-If you want to re-activate the packet forwarder, you can just set the value of Restart to always.
+To re-activate the packet forwarder, edit the service file and set the value of Restart to always.

 [Unit]